fastly/js-compute-runtime/.github/actions/binary-compatible-builds/README.md

 A small (ish) action which is intended to be used and will configure builds of Rust projects to be "more binary compatible".
-On Windows and macOS this involves setting a few env vars, and on Linux this involves spinning up a CentOS 6 container which is running in the background.
+On Windows and macOS this involves setting a few env vars, and on Linux (what we're doing) this involves spinning up a CentOS 6 container which is running in the background.

 All subsequent build commands need to be wrapped in `$CENTOS` to optionally run